Permanent citizens' assembly in Aachen

 Citizens' assembly discusses municipal policy issues

 The situation is similar in Aachen.
 The citizens' assembly there is a body set up for a limited period of time to deliberate on a specific municipal policy issue.
 The 56 members will be randomly selected from the register of residents.
-The assembly will advise on special issues of city-wide importance.
-In other cities, these are, for example, questions of climate protection, traffic or urban development.
+The assembly deliberates on special issues of city-wide importance.

 The topics of the citizens' assembly can be submitted in various ways.
 Proposals can be submitted

-• by residents with at least 125 signatures
+- by residents with at least 125 votes

 The proposals are first discussed in the Citizens' Assembly's Supporting Body.
-The recommendation is brought to the Citizens' Forum for deliberation.
+The recommendation of this body is brought to the Citizens' Forum for deliberation.
 Following the consultation, the Citizens' Forum determines the topic of the Citizens' Assembly.

 Selection of topics by monitoring committee